 The Object of My Affection

-The Object of My Affection is a 1998 American romantic comedy-drama film directed by Nicholas Hytner and starring Jennifer Aniston and Paul Rudd.
-The film was adapted from the novel of the same name by Stephen McCauley and the screenplay was written by Wendy Wasserstein.
-The story concerns a pregnant New York social worker who develops romantic feelings for her gay best friend and decides to raise her child with him, and the complications that ensue.
+The Object of My Affection is a 1998 American romantic comedy-drama film directed by Nicholas Hytner, and starring Jennifer Aniston and Paul Rudd alongside Alan Alda, Nigel Hawthorne, John Pankow, and Tim Daly.
+The film was adapted from novel of the same name by Stephen McCauley and the screenplay was written by Wendy Wasserstein.
+The story focuses on a New York social worker who, after becoming pregnant by her boyfriend, develops romantic feelings for her new gay flatmate and decides she would rather raise her child with him.

 Plot

-Social worker Nina Borowski (Jennifer Aniston) is a bright young woman living in a cozy Brooklyn apartment.
-Nina attends a party given by her stepsister Constance (Allison Janney) and her husband, Sidney (Alan Alda).
-There Nina meets George Hanson (Paul Rudd), a young, handsome, and gay first grade teacher.
-Nina tells George that her stepsister is constantly trying to fix her up with somebody from higher society, completely ignoring the fact that Nina has a boyfriend, Vince (John Pankow).
-During the conversation, Nina offers George a room in her apartment as she has just heard from his boyfriend, Dr. Robert Joley (Tim Daly), that George is looking for somewhere to live.
-George, not knowing about Robert's plans, is taken aback and heartbroken, and after the party the two split up.
+Social worker Nina Borowski is a young woman living in a Brooklyn apartment.
+Nina attends a party given by her stepsister Constance and her husband, Sidney.
+There, Nina meets George Hanson, a young first-grade teacher, who is gay, and his boyfriend Dr. Robert Joley.
+Nina tells George that her stepsister is constantly trying to fix her up with somebody from higher society, since she disapproves of Nina's boyfriend Vince.
+Then Nina offers George a room in her apartment as she has just been told by Robert that George is looking for somewhere to live.
+Since this is news to George, he is taken aback and heartbroken, and after the party, the two split up.
 George accepts Nina's offer and moves into her apartment.

 Cast